beandeau>

 Studying social cognitive neuroscience is crucial for understanding the physiological foundations of complex behaviours, as it bridges the gap between neural mechanisms and intricated human interactions.
 This is an important topic in a period when a social species such as the human, is desocializing, privileging virtual communication to real social interactions.
 Understanding how natural social interactions act on the brain, how their reduction or enrichment could affect the brain and therefore our health is an important subjec to study.

-This workshop aims to explore, through 4 complementary sessions, i) the neural underpinnings of social cognition, ii) how representing other’s shapes our behaviour and iii) the consequences of a dysregulation of this system.
+This workshop organized at the INT (Salle Gastaud) aims to explore, through 4 complementary sessions, i) the neural underpinnings of social cognition, ii) how representing other’s shapes our behaviour and iii) the consequences of a dysregulation of this system.
 The expected line-up includes outstanding speakers covering aspects of social cognition that we deem essential to advance on the transversal axis “Social Cognition” at the INT.
 Speakers are being chosen to present the state of the art on relevant aspects of social cognition through their latest research, covering various levels of approach - genetics, behavior, electrophysiology or fMRI ... - and various animal models - from rodents to primates.

 A plenary lecture will be given by Prof. Didier Grandjean from University of Geneva.